Campervan depreciation – how much will my RV sell for?

 Electric RV prices are similarly coming down to meet the market value of standard vehicles while at the same time, the big manufacturers (eg Ford and Stellantis) are starting to see lower production costs as they crank up production.

 Electric RVs are also relatively new to the market.
 We are seeing retail prices fall also.
 CampervanCo is the market leader in eRVs and prices have dropped significantly in the last three months alone.
 For example, we have seen a drop in the electric Eco Revolution from £74,995 to £64,995 twelve months later (13% drop) or down to £53,995 for a three year old vehicle (28% drop or 9% annually) – which, the CampervanCo sales team informs us, is lower in price than a similarly aged diesel VW camper.
-This is in part due to the emergence of lower price used vehicles and the offloading of stock vehicles from Vauxhall, making way for their facelift model arriving at dealers in late 2024.
+This is in part due to the emergence of lower price used base vehicles.
 This is good news for the market and the environment, as we see more people being able to afford zero-emissions touring.
 Bring it on!

 The fully electric Eco Revolution is now cheaper than diesel VW campers of a similar age